Fermented Foods For Dogs: Guts & Glory

 "All Disease Begins in the Gut" - Hippocrates

-Research shows that gut health has an important relationship with skin and coat health, ear and eye health, allergies, digestive issues, urinary tract health, chronic and autoimmune diseases, mood and behaviour disorders.
+Research shows that gut health has an important relationship with skin and coat health, ear and eye health, allergies, digestive issues, urinary tract health, chronic diseases, mood and behaviour disorders.

 How to Add Fermented Foods to Your Dog's Diet

 Go Slowly - Choose one type of fermented food to introduce at a time.
 Good places to start are with fermented raw goat's milk, or fermented vegetables.
 Go slowly and add very small amounts of the new food at a time.
 If you overdo things, your dog might have digestive upset.

 Respect Your Dog's Taste Preferences - Fermented foods have quite a strong, tangy taste and some dogs will not like them.
 If your dog continues to refuse the new food after a number of attempts, it's best to respect your dog's taste preferences, and move along.